GRADE

 -

-Significant Accomplishments: Some personal finance benchmarks embedded in social studies standards.
+Significant Accomplishments: Some personal finance benchmarks embedded in social studies standards, financial literacy course an option as a graduation requirement

 -